don-tpanic/alt-core-playground/CONTRIBUTING.md

 ## Opening new issues for all other purposes
 For bugs, questions, or issues related to existing code or materials, file them as you would in any GitHub repo.
 Whenever possible, create them under specific tasks (see example TODO).

-Issue templates can be found in `ISSUE_TEMPLATE/`.
+Issue templates can be found in `/github/ISSUE_TEMPLATE/`.

 ## Make a pull request (PR)
-Make a pull request (PR) to submit your solution to a task.
+Make a pull request (PR) to submit your work addressing task.

 Depending on the exact task you are working on, the required outputs may vary.
 In general, we expect contributors to briefly explain what they have done in the PR to help us understand their contributions.
-Here is an example about contributing a new algorithm for creating alternative results ([example](https://github.com/don-tpanic/github-playground/pull/7)).
+Here is an example about contributing a new algorithm for creating alternative results ([example](https://github.com/don-tpanic/alt-core-playground/pull/7)).

-PR templates can be found in `PULL_REQUEST_TEMPLATE/`.
+PR templates can be found in `/github/PULL_REQUEST_TEMPLATE/`.

 ## On-going tasks
 | Team      | Stream   | Feature                                      | Tasks |